tucats/gopackages/expressions/compiler/README.md

 Finally, the context is run, which executes the bytecode instructions.
 If the instructions are meant to return a value, that value is left on the stack for the context, and you can use `ctx.Pop()` to remove items from the stack.
-The return values are opaque `interface{}` objects, and you can use the util.Get*() functions to extract the integer, float, string, or bool object.
+The return values are opaque `any` objects, and you can use the util.Get*() functions to extract the integer, float, string, or bool object.